jmccreight/wrf_hydro_tests/README.md

 # Overview

-take\_test -> test, candidate -> setup -> question1, answer1 -> ... ->
+take\_test(candidate, test)
+  setup candidate
+  test
+   question1, answer1
+   ...
+   questionN, answerN
-questionN, answerN -> questionN+1, diagnostic1 -> ... -> questionN+M,
+   questionN+1, diagnostic1
+   ...
-diagnosticM -> take_down.sh
+   questionN+M, diagnosticM
+   take_down candidate

+A candidate takes a test.
 A candidate is described by a copy of candidate\_template.sh which may have another name.
 Candidates have lots of different moving parts, including machine, domain, commit while the underlying tests remain the same.

-Take\_test requires a test name and a candidate file.
+Take\_test requires a "candidate specification file" and a "test file".
 If no candidate file is supplied, the necessary candidate variables/info are looked for in the environment.